 (Frontier Area Rural Mental-Health Camp And Mentorship Program)

 FARM CAMP is a project developed by our clinic and funded in part by the BHECN Program (Behavioral Health Education Center of Nebraska).
 It is intended to identify and mentor rural students who are interested in eventual careers in behavioral health or mental health.
-Our first one week FARM CAMP activity was held in Rushville, NE in the summer of 2013, and we held our 4th camp this past summer!
-The camp has also been expanded to the Winnebago Indian Reservation, where Dr. Anitra Warrior held the second annual camp this year.
+Our first one week FARM CAMP activity was held in Rushville, NE in the summer of 2013, and we held our 6th camp this past summer!
+The camp has also been expanded to the Winnebago Indian Reservation, where Dr. Anitra Warrior held three camps.

 Because of the economic hardship of our area, it is our goal to try to keep this camp free to student participants who are accepted.